The Threepenny Opera: Origins

-Brecht's major addition to Hauptmann's text was the addition of four songs by the French poet François Villon.
-Rather than translate the French himself, he used (uncredited) the translations by K. L. Ammer (Karl Anton Klammer), the same source he had been using since his earliest plays.
+Brecht used four songs by the French poet François Villon.
+Rather than translate the French himself, he used the translations by K. L. Ammer (Karl Anton Klammer), the same source he had been using since his earliest plays.

 The first act of both works begins with the same melody ("Peachum's Morning Chorale"/"An Old Woman Clothed In Gray"), but that is the only material Weill borrowed from the melodies Johann Christoph Pepusch arranged for The Beggar's Opera.
 The title Die Dreigroschenoper was determined only a week before the opening; it had been previously announced as simply The Beggar's Opera (in English), with the subtitle "Die Luden-Oper" ("The Pimp's Opera").

-Writing in 1929, Weill made the political and artistic intents of the work clear:With the Dreigroschenoper we reach a public which either did not know us at all or thought us incapable of captivating listeners [...]
-Opera was founded as an aristocratic form of art [...]
-If the framework of opera is unable to withstand the impact of the age, then this framework must be destroyed....In the Dreigroschenoper, reconstruction was possible insofar as here we had a chance of starting from scratch.
+Writing in 1929, Weill made the political and artistic intents of the work clear:

+With the Dreigroschenoper we reach a public which either did not know us at all or thought us incapable of captivating listeners ...
+Opera was founded as an aristocratic form of art ...
+If the framework of opera is unable to withstand the impact of the age, then this framework must be destroyed ...
+In the Dreigroschenoper, reconstruction was possible insofar as here we had a chance of starting from scratch.

 Weill claimed at the time that "music cannot further the action of the play or create its background", but achieves its proper value when it interrupts the action at the right moments."